How and Where to Recycle Your Christmas Tree in the North East and Yorkshire

 Wakefield Hospice

 For a donation of £15, Wakefield Hospice will take the hassle out of your Christmas clean up.
-Your tree will be collected from outside your property, and taken to Woolley Christmas Tree Farm where it will be chipped and the chippings are then used to help grow new trees for future Christmases.
+Your tree will be collected from outside your property, and taken to Woolley Christmas Tree Farm.
+Keep the Christmas spirit alive and give your tree a second life, as the chippings are used to help grow new trees for future Christmases.

 Ripponden Christmas Tree Farm

-Priced according to postcode and size of tree, Ripponden Christmas Tree Farm offer a local recycling collection service.
+Working with Forget Me Not Children’s Hospice and Focus 4 Hope, Ripponden Farm are running a tree recycling collection scheme.
+Collections are priced according to postcode and size of tree.
 Simply make sure your tree is outside of your property by 9am on the chosen date and they will do all of the hard work for you.

 East Riding of Yorkshire Council